QuantEcon/jupinx/docs/index.md

 * a configuration file called `conf.py`.

-(When starting your own projects, a `jupinx-quickstart` executable is available to guide you through the initial setup.)
+(A `jupinx-quickstart` executable is available to help you setup a valid source directory.)

 ### Usage